-This means, if you are 2 inches away from the source, you experience 1/4 the amount of radiation exposure as you would if you were just 1 inch away from it.
+This means if you are 2 inches away from the source, you experience 1/4 the amount of radiation exposure as you would if you were just 1 inch away from it.
 If you are 4 inches away from it, you now experience 1/16 the amount of radiation you would have if you were just 1 inch away.
 This is why a lot of cell phone manufacturers recommend you keep your cell phone at least several inches away from your body at all times.

 EMF Protection Options

-To protect yourself from Electromagnetic Radiation, you have 3 highly effective options:
+To protect yourself from Electromagnetic Radiation, you have 5 highly effective options:

-- Time of exposure
+- Reduce the time of exposure

-Option 1: Time
+Option 1: Sources

 Radiation exposure takes time to have an effect.
 It is a trickling stream of energy that can effect changes on cells subtly over time.
 Short exposure may not affect the same level of change on your body as long-term exposure would.
 Take advantage of this by turning on your cell phone only when you need it.
 Turn your computer on when you use it.
 Take breaks from using your devices when possible.
-The chart below demonstrates ionizing-radiation exposure over time, but also applies to non-ionizing radiation, which works the same way.
+The chart below demonstrates ionizing-radiation exposure over time but also applies to non-ionizing radiation, which works the same way.

-Option 2: Distance
+Option 3: Distance

-Option 3: Shielding
+Option 5: Shielding

-It is possible to guard against Electromagnetic Radiation from electronic devices, by using a radiation shield that can deflect, divert, and absorb the radiation that’s between you and the source.
+It is possible to guard against Electromagnetic Radiation from mobile electronic devices, by using a radiation shield that can deflect, divert, and absorb the radiation that’s between you and the source.
 The amount of shielding or type of shielding you need to protect against different types of radiation depends on how much radiation the source emits.

-However, Electromagnetic Radiation is energy.
+Electromagnetic Radiation is energy.
 It can have a profound effect on cells over time.
 Research is still being conducted on a continuous basis to fully grasp the long-term effects of non-ionizing Electromagnetic Radiation exposure.
 In the interim, we invite you to learn more.